HafizhBaihaqi/Portfolio/README.md

 Using content based recommendation system with cosine similarity and content based filtering one user to make an anime recommendation system.

 3. Market Segmentation
-Using RFM (recency, frequency, monetary) method to represent transaction activity and customer behaviour, and using K-Means to apply segmentation.
+Using RFM (recency, frequency, monetary) method to represent transaction activity and customer behavior, and using K-Means to apply segmentation.
 Note: the outputs in this notebook has been cleared due to size issue.